ESD Construction and Design Awards

 - The owner, designer and constructor must each sign the entry form to confirm that they concur with the submission, that the project team worked well together and that the resulting structure met or exceeded the owner’s expectations.
 Entries not signed by all of the nominees will not be judged.
 Electronic signatures are acceptable.

 - Nominators are solely responsible for identifying other significant participants in their projects.
 For example, if there are two major designers and three major constructors on the project, all must be listed on—and all must sign—the entry form.
 This information must be included at the time of submittal.

 - A maximum of 16 single-sided pages (in addition to pages required for #5 above), in type no smaller than 10 points will be accepted.
 This includes one title page and 15 pages of descriptive text, floor plans, site plans, photographs (clearly labeled) and illustrations.
 The entry form and list of major consultants is not included in the 16-page maximum.
 Please note that additional graphic material may be required if your entry is selected as a winner.
 All entries become the property of ESD and will not be returned.

 - All entries must be submitted to ESD in a standard three-ring binder or other form of binding with the name of the project on the cover.
 Entries submitted via email should be in a PDF format.

 - Include a USB drive or download link with at least eight high-resolutions digital images of your project.
 Photos should be of large format, 300 dpi or better resolution, and in JPG or TIFF format.
 At least one photo should be approximately 9×12 in. or larger, with a vertical (portrait) orientation.
 (Winning projects will be published in TechCentury magazine.
-The best photo from one of the winning projects will be selected for the cover.)
+The best photo from one of the winning projects may be selected for the cover.)